 Back covers with track listings are optional, as many sites don’t allow the back cover to be visible to the public.
 I’d still suggest one as it could be used later in your promo and marketing campaigns.

 Step 5: Start Applying To Mixtape Sites & Uploading Your Mixtape

 Here are some of the most recent and relevant ones I use.

 Coast2Coast Mixtapes – This site is really easy to apply for.
 Great traffic, really high-quality mixtapes.
 Lots of opportunities here.
 They offer everything from radio spins to magazine features, and yes they have their own magazine.

-Audiomack – Great mixtape site that allows you to integrate youtube video with your uploads.
+Audiomack: Great mixtape site that allows you to integrate youtube videos with your uploads.
 This is powerful because you can embed video with your mixtape.
 AudioMack also offers the ability to connect with your Twitter account.